sirkapil/nehu/pages/date.md

 ---

-So, Let's meet and start the conversation with a mug of coffee !
+So, Let's plan a meeting and start the conversation with a mug of coffee !